 I caught a tropical infection on my honeymoon (not in Antigua!), moved back to the UK and spent three years largely bed-bound by Chronic Fatigue Syndrome/M.E. along with other co-morbid chronic conditions.
 My condition was triggered by an infection, but undoubtedly caused by many contributing factors; a big one being the denial of the creative calling I felt to finish my book.
-The not giving myself space for the work it would take to complete, the refusing to go to the places it would take me inside myself to get there.
+I hadn't given myself the space for the work it would take to really be with my manuscript and develop it, I had also been refusing to go to the places it would take me inside myself to finish it.
 This was the work I knew was mine to take up and yet, somehow, I had been pushing it away for years.

 Seven years on from when I first got sick, I have healed in so many ways.
 My body walks.
-Long, ambling, invigorating walks around Edinburgh, Scotland, where I now live with my husband and partner in life, Ben.
+Long, ambling, invigorating walks around Edinburgh, Scotland, where I now live with my husband, my partner in life, Ben.
 I can hold a pen again.
 Sit at a desk.
 Hold thoughts in my head without a heavy brain-fog descending over me.
 And I've finished writing that book.
-From start to finish, edits complete, its out in the world getting lots of love and happy feedback from literary agents (which gives me a grin and a sense of deep satisfaction every time one such email comes in!).
+From start to finish, draft after draft, edits complete, its out in the world getting lots of love and happy feedback from literary agents (which gives me a grin and a sense of deep satisfaction every time one such email comes in!).

 I didn't go from where I was to where I am now overnight.
 It took years of daily dedication to recovering myself in every way I needed to.
 Gruelling physical and neurological rehabilitation with a team of occupational therapists and medical consultants, trauma recovery, intentional living, a dedicated meditation practice, deep exploration and excavation of my self, and a personal decision to say 'yes' to the calling to finish writing my book.
 And now I'm here.
 Happily working on a second manuscript.

 I want to help you write the book calling to you too.